 - Frustration and anger that dementia has happened, and that your lives are changing, and you feel helpless to stop it.

 - Loneliness and isolation, as many people feel they are alone when a diagnosis is made, even when they are surrounded by people.

 First steps after a diagnosis

 Talk to someone you trust; a family member or friend.
 You can also talk to your doctor, a social worker, or a trusted person in your community.
 You can talk to different people about different emotions at different times, but talking to someone will help.

-Call the National Helpline to speak in confidence to someone who will understand and be there to listen and support you.
-Freephone 1800 341 341 Monday to Friday 10 am to 5 pm and Saturday 10 am to 4 pm or email: email@example.com
+Call the confidential National Helpline to speak to someone who will understand and be there to listen and support you.
+Freephone 1800 341 341 Monday to Friday 10 am to 5 pm and Saturday 10 am to 4 pm or email: [email protected]

-Meeting other people who also have a loved one who has been diagnosed with dementia can be a very positive experience.
-Support groups can provide a safe place to talk and to learn more about dementia and about ways to get help and support.
-There are also a number of on-line forums and groups where you can connect with others in similar situations.
-For more information on support groups click here.
+Meeting other people who also have a loved one diagnosed with dementia can be a very positive experience.
+Support groups can provide a safe place to talk and learn more about dementia and ways to get help and support.
+There are also many on-line forums and groups where you can connect with others in similar situations.
+For more information on support groups, click here.